NTIA/scos-actions/README.md

 - `measurement_action_completed` - signal expects task_id, data, and metadata
 - `location_action_completed` - signal expects latitude and longitude
-- `monitor_action_completed` - signal expects boolean indicating if the radio is healthy
+- `monitor_action_completed` - signal expects boolean indicating if the signal analyzer is healthy

 New signals can be added.
 However, corresponding signal handlers must be added to scos-sensor to receive the signals and process the results.